 Specialities

 How can we help your pet?
-Adopting an experienced yet down to earth approach, a specialist will discuss your pets problems and guide you, nothing is ever rushed, you make an informed decision.
+Adopting an experienced yet down to earth approach, Catherine will discuss your pets problems and guide you, nothing is ever rushed, you make an informed decision.

 Visiting Vet Specialists | Ears, Nose and Throat